Towards Precise Intra-camera Supervised Person Re-identification: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a new approach to address the person Re-ID problem under intra-camera supervision.
-The proposed network consists of a simple yet effective feature extraction backbone, together with two branches for intra- and inter-camera learning respectively.
-According to the per-camera labeling nature of ICS, we propose camera-specific non-parametric classifiers and a hybrid mining quintuplet loss for intra-camera learning.
-The designed components exploit per-camera labels thoroughly so that our intra-camera learning part only can perform better than existing ICS methods.
-Benefited from the discrimination ability gained in this part, the inter-camera learning module boosts the Re-ID performance further by mining ID relationship across cameras.
+The proposed network consists of a shared feature extraction backbone, together with two branches for intra- and inter-camera learning respectively.
+According to the per-camera labeling nature of ICS, we propose jointly learned camera-specific non-parametric classifiers and a hybrid mining quintuplet loss for intra-camera learning.
+The designed components exploit per-camera labels thoroughly so that our intra-camera learning part only performs better than most existing ICS methods.
+Benefited from the discrimination ability gained in this part, the inter-camera learning module can boost the Re-ID performance further by mining ID relationship across cameras.
 Our full model outperforms all ICS methods by a large margin, greatly reducing the gap to the fully supervised counterparts.